WilliamTalk/jiepai/readme.txt

-download pictures from "https://www.toutiao.com/search_content/" save the url into MongoDB
+download pictures from "https://www.toutiao.com/search_content/" save the title and picture urls into MongoDB